netdata/netdata/src/health/REFERENCE.md

         to the last collected value - as collected and another with suffix `_last_collected_t` that resolves to unix timestamp the dimension was last collected (there may be dimensions that fail to be collected while others continue normally).

-- **family variables**.
-Families are used to group charts together.
-For example all `eth0` charts, have `family = eth0`.
-This index includes all local variables, but if there are overlapping variables, only the first are exposed.

 - **host variables**.
 All the dimensions of all charts, including all alerts, in fullname.
      Fullname is `CHART.VARIABLE`, where `CHART` is either the chart id or the chart name (both